billhennessy/blog-chunky/content/post/2020/will-catholic-bishops-attack-amy-coney-barrett.md

 Everyone is expecting the Democrats to use their tired, old playbook against Amy Coney Barrett.
 You know the playbook I'm talking about: some old flame or old acquaintance will work up the "courage" to sit before the Senate Judiciary Committee and tell his story of something horrible the nominee did during Reagan's first term.

 But Democrats could use a very different tactic this time with the help of the Catholic Church.
+Let's just call this a thought experiment.

-**Expect the most vigorous attacks against Amy Coney Barrett to come from prominent Catholics, including some American cardinals and bishops**.
+**Expect the most vigorous attacks against Amy Coney Barrett to come from prominent Catholics, possibly even a bishop or two**.

+Rich Raho, who identifies as a theologian, has already declared that faithful Catholics must reject Amy Coney Barrett.
+Why?
+Because "orange man bad."

+{{< figure src="/images/raho.png" caption="Rich Raho's first mindless attack on Amy Coney Barrett.
+Expect more to follow." >}}

 These Catholic accusers will mournfully tell Congress that Judge Barrett's "rigid" view of Catholicism makes her nomination "questionable" and "troubling."